vector-of-bool/bpt/docs/guide/cmake.rst

 ************************

 `PMM`_ is the *package package manager*, and can be used to control and access package managers from within CMake scripts.
-This includes controlling ``dds``.
+This includes controlling ``bpt``.
 With PMM, we can automate all of the previous steps into a single line.

-For a complete rundown on using PMM to get dependencies via ``dds``, refer to the :doc:`/howto/cmake` page.
+For a complete rundown on using PMM to get dependencies via ``bpt``, refer to the :doc:`/howto/cmake` page.

-Using PMM removes the requirement that we write a separate dependencies file, and we no longer need to invoke ``dds build-deps`` externally, as it is all handled by PMM.
+Using PMM removes the requirement that we write a separate dependencies file, and we no longer need to invoke ``bpt build-deps`` externally, as it is all handled by PMM.